Montmartre: Artists gather (late 19th–early 20th century)

-Modern-day
+Modern day

-There is a small vineyard in the Rue Saint-Vincent, which continues the tradition of wine production in the Île de France; it yields about 500 litres per year.
+There is a small vineyard in the Rue Saint-Vincent, which continues the tradition of wine production in the Île de France, and a wild garden, occupied by midwife toads, also in the Rue Saint-Vincent.
+The vineyard yields about 500 litres of wine per year.

 The Musée de Montmartre is in the house where the painters Maurice Utrillo and Suzanne Valadon lived and worked in second-floor studios.
 The house was Pierre-Auguste Renoir's first Montmartre address.
 Many other personalities moved through the premises.
 The mansion in the garden at the back is the oldest hotel on Montmartre, and one of its first owners was Claude de la Rose, a 17th-century actor known as Rosimond, who bought it in 1680.
 Claude de la Rose was the actor who replaced Molière, and who, like his predecessor, died on stage.

 Nearby, day and night, tourists visit such sights as Place du Tertre and the cabaret du Lapin Agile, where the artists had worked and gathered.
 Many renowned artists, such as painter and sculptor Edgar Degas and film director François Truffaut, are buried in the Cimetière de Montmartre and the Cimetière Saint-Vincent.
 Near the top of the butte, Espace Dalí showcases surrealist artist Salvador Dalí's work.
 Montmartre is an officially designated historic district with limited development allowed in order to maintain its historic character.

-An inclined railway, the Funiculaire de Montmartre, operated by the RATP, ascends the hill from the south while the Montmartre bus circles the hill.

 Downhill to the southwest is the red-light district of Pigalle.
 That area is, today, largely known for a wide variety of stores specializing in instruments for rock music.
 There are also several concert halls, also used for rock music.
 The actual Moulin Rouge theatre is also in Pigalle, near the Blanche métro station.

+In 2024, the area hosted the final finishing circuits of the men's and women's cycling road race at the Paris 2024 Summer Olympics, with large crowds attending the race.
+And the final stage of the 2025 Tour de France, which used a part of the same circuit.